 Instagram is another great social media to utilize for your personal training business.
 It has over 1 billion monthly users and 90% of users are under the age of 35.
 While not all of your personal training clients will be this young, there will be many who are.
 It is also a great place to find people interested in fitness, or your specific niche.

-Twitter does not have the massive monthly user base that Facebook and Instagram has, totaling just over 300 millions users.
+Twitter does not have the massive monthly user base that Facebook and Instagram have, totaling just over 300 million users.
 Nonetheless, it is still a powerful social media platform that you should be utilizing.

 YouTube has emerged as one of the best social media sites.
 It has over a billion users.
 In addition, almost 5 billion, yes billion, YouTube videos are watched every single day.
-YouTube can be a great place it upload workout demo videos, personal training tips, and anything else that you can film centered around your fitness business.
+YouTube can be a great place, it uploads workout demo videos, personal training tips, and anything else that you can film centered around your fitness business.

 Best Personal Trainer Marketing Strategies